Judge quashes subpoenas in Powell probe, rules they lacked ‘proper purpose’

 Reached by email Friday, a Fed spokesperson declined to comment on the judge’s decision.

 The Powell probe was initiated by the office of Jeanine Pirro, the U.S. Attorney for the District of Columbia.
-During a press conference Friday, Pirro lashed out at the judge’s ruling, claiming that it “makes clear his antipathy toward President Trump and this administration.”
+During a press conference Friday, Pirro lashed out at the judge’s ruling, claiming it “makes clear his antipathy toward President Trump and this administration.”

 “This outrageous decision will be appealed by the United States Department of Justice,” Pirro declared.

 She added: “By inserting himself and preventing the grand jury from even obtaining, let alone hearing evidence, he has neutered the grand jury’s ability to investigate crime.
-As a result, Jerome Powell today is now bathed in immunity preventing my office from investigating the Federal Reserve.
+As a result, Jerome Powell today is now bathed in immunity, preventing my office from investigating the Federal Reserve.
 This is wrong and it is without legal authority.”

 The judge opened his opinion by quoting a series of social media posts by President Donald Trump that either attack Powell personally, criticize his handling of monetary policy, or both.